freiheit-com/kuberpult/README_DEVELOPERS.md

 source ~/.zshrc
   ```

+-  libsqlite3

+On ubuntu: install the apt package `libsqlite3-dev`
+On mac: install the macports package `sqlite3`

 - Chart Testing:
   - install `helm`, `Yamale`, `Yamllint` as prerequisites to `ct` from https://github.com/helm/chart-testing#installation
   - then follow the instructions to install `ct`